Last Updated: October 2021

 Jeep Lemon Law Claims

-Are you having transmission system problems with your new 2015-2018 Jeep?
+Are you having transmission system problems with your new 2017 (or newer) Jeep?

 Some consumers are being told that it is a software problem that only requires an update while some are being told their transmission systems are operating “normally” for a 9-speed transmission system.
 The ZF 9HP transmissions have allegedly caused the Jeep Cherokee, Jeep Grand Cherokee, and Jeep Renegade to lose value, in addition to causing owners repeated trips to Jeep dealerships.